 Supplemental Security Income uses a monitoring and reporting system to determine monthly payment amounts.
 The Social Security Administration monitors and calculates SSI benefits based on information provided by the recipient.
 It offsets monthly payments by calculations for earned and unearned income along with living arrangement deductions when applicable.

-If your resources, including savings bonds, total less than $2,000, you will need to report the income when you cash in the bonds.
+If your resources, including savings bonds, total less than $2,000 ($3,000 for couples), you will need to report the income when you cash in the bonds.
 SSI regulations exempt some assets, including your house and lot, a car, life insurance or burial insurance up to $1,500 and burial plots.

 If you cash a savings bond, you must report the income to the Social Security Administration office where you report monthly changes.
 Unearned income includes interest and has a $20 exemption each month.
 You can calculate the effect this has on your SSI check by subtracting the $20 from the total received.
 Unearned income counts at 100 percent, so subtract the remainder from your SSI benefit.

 Penalties and Sanctions

 The Social Security Administration imposes penalties or sanctions on individuals who do not report timely or who are dishonest in reporting.
 A penalty is $25 to $100, depending on the severity of the failure.
 If you are overpaid, Social Security may require you to repay SSI funds.
 Sanctions apply if you give false information or withhold information.

-SSI has programs that allow individuals to save money or become self-sufficient.
+The SSA has programs that allow individuals to save money or become self-sufficient.
 The PASS program or Plans to Achieve Self Support requires a written plan to start a business or get training for a specific job.
 Money saved does not count in your resources or assets if you have an approved PASS plan.

 Linda Richard has been a legal writer and antiques appraiser for more than 25 years, and has been writing online for more than 12 years.
 Richard holds a bachelor's degree in English and business administration.
 She has operated a small business for more than 20 years.
 She and her husband enjoy remodeling old houses and are currently working on a 1970s home.